abvee/asus-s15-vivobook-oled/power-saving/README.md

 patch that enables S0 sleep, I request you to open an issue to tell me about it.

 Switching it to `[s2idle]` is not a lot better, and suffers from these problems:
-* The worst offender is that after waking from sleep, shutdown does not occur as normal.
-Systemd starts a stop job that terminates after an infinite time to close the user session (usually 1000 on my single user system), and it never closes, forcing me to hard shutdown.
+* ~~The worst offender is that after waking from sleep, shutdown does not occur as normal.
+Systemd starts a stop job that terminates after an infinite time to close the user session (usually 1000 on my single user system), and it never closes, forcing me to hard shutdown.~~
+**NOTE:** This is solved as of kernel 6.3.9 and the laptop shuts down like normal
-* If on a tty, dmesg warnings are written to the screen
+* ~~If on a tty, dmesg warnings are written to the screen~~.
+Solved as of kernel 6.3.9
-* The same warnings appear in `dmesg`
+* Warnings appear in `dmesg`
-* Fans get super loud for whatever reason, and laptop is hot
+* ~~Fans get super loud for whatever reason, and laptop is hot~~ Not tested.
+Installing nbfc\_linux seems to have solved the issue though.
 * battery of course, drains like Romans draining a swamp

 Sleep seems to be a glorious mess.
 S0 sleep / Modern standby or even regular standby (S1) don't seem to exist.
-S3 is the only sleep state to exist apart from hibernation through the `[deep]` option, and `[s2idle]` might as well not exist becuase it is practically useless.
+S3 is the only sleep state to exist apart from hibernation through the `[deep]` option, and `[s2idle]` might as well not exist becuase it is practically useless, since it conserves no battery.

 ### nmi\_watchdog=0
 This kernel option seems to do nothing at all, because `pgrep watchdog` still